What is Financial Prioritization?

 Q: Does Emily work exclusively with individuals?

 A: Emily works with individuals, partners, and families.
-The majority of her client base is comprised of women for a variety of reasons.
-Women face a bleaker future than men, for a variety of reasons, and Emily can help them develop a stronger financial platform.
-The need for account reconciliation and financial oversight affects everyone.
+The majority of her client base is comprised of women.
+Women face a bleaker financial future than men, for a variety of reasons, and Emily can help them develop a stronger financial picture.
+The need for account reconciliation and financial management affects everyone.

 A: Businesses have auditors who come in and review and reconcile their books.
-But most individuals don’t have this kind of support.
+Most individuals don’t have this kind of support.
 Yes, there are software programs, but you still need to know how to read a statement and enter the data.
-It takes time to learn, manage, and understand the information.
-Emily helps you make sense of it all and helps you make decisions based on this understanding.
+It takes time to learn, manage, and understand a person’s financial picture.
+Emily helps you make sense of it all, acts as a financial coach, and helps you with financial decision-making based on this understanding.